madalin93cc/VMman/README.md

 specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ## Building for production

 To optimize the VMman application for production, run: